 Which Externship is Right for Me?

-Geneva and South Africa placements are based on existing relationships with Michigan Law—you can choose from a list of options.
-You may propose other placements if you wish, but most students choose to rely on the established Michigan Law placement options.
+Geneva, South Africa, and India placements are based on existing relationships with Michigan Law—you can choose from a list of options, Michigan Law applies on your behalf..

 Geneva, South Africa, and India are only offered in the winter semester, while other full-time externships are offered in both fall and winter.